FRINXio/FRINX-machine/README.md

 </br>

-## Resource limitation
+## Resource limitations

-Default resource limitation is configured for production but can be changed to development.
+Default resource limitations are configured for production and can be changed for development.
 ```sh
 $ ./startup.sh --dev    # ./config/dev_settings.txt
 $ ./startup.sh --prod   # ./config/prod_settings.txt, same as ./startup.sh
 ```
-These values can be changed by profiled requirements.
+These values in the dev_settings and prod_settings txt files can be changed based on deployment needs.

 </br>